operator-framework/operator-sdk/proposals/scorecard-plugin-system.md

 In order to increase the flexibility of the user defined tests and allow users to implement more complex E2E style tests for scorecard, the user-defined tests will be implemented via a plugin system.
 Users would put executable files (etiher scripts or binaries) in a directory in the project root, for example `<root>/scorecard/bin` (the path can be configured via a flag).
-The scorecard would run all exectuable files sequentially and each plugin is expected to print out the result as JSON to stdout.
+The scorecard would run all executable files sequentially and each plugin is expected to print out the result as JSON to stdout.
 If a plugin has a fatal error or does not return a valid JSON result, the scorecard will have a default failure JSON result that specifies that the binary/script failed to run along with what the executable printed to stdout.